frankcortes/svn-stash/README.md

 svn-stash
 ==========

 It's like the git stash command, but for Subversion.
-If you don't know git, you should be [this guide.]() Svn-stash permits you to hide the changes that you don't want to commit just now. this can be more useful in some circunstances.
+If you don't know git, you should read [this guide.]() Svn-stash permits you to hide the changes that you don't want to commit just now. this can be more useful in some circunstances.

 Why?